 Personal Librarian FAQs

 What is the Personal Librarian program?
 The Personal Librarian (PL) Program is designed to introduce students entering Walsh University to the collections and services of the Walsh University Brother Edmond Drouin Library.
-Upon matriculation, each freshman will be matched with a research librarian who can help with the transition to academic research and any questions about library collections, study spaces and/or staff.
+Upon matriculation, each freshman is matched with a research librarian who can help with the transition to college and provide support for academic success.
+You have questions?
+We help you find answers!
+Students are encouraged to schedule a research consultation with a librarian for personalized assistance, whether it's for a course assignment, preparation for a job interview or anything in-between.
+We welcome the opportunity to work with students individually.

 How do I contact my PL?
 Click on your PL's name tab (above) and see what contact information is listed.